microsoft/satcheljs/docs/usage/middleware.md

 ## Middleware

-While actions look and act like simple function calls, they actually go through Satchel's dispatch pipeline.
-Middleware allows you to hook into that pipeline in order to be notified of every action that is dispatched, and even modify or intercept the action.
+Middleware allows you to hook into the dispatch pipeline in order to be notified of every action that is dispatched, and even modify or intercept the action.

 ### Creating middleware